paulc4/microservices-demo/README.md

 ![Demo System Schematic](https://github.com/paulc4/microservices-demo/blob/master/mini-system.jpg)

-Clone it and either load into your favorite IDE or use maven directly.
+Clone it and either load into your favorite IDE or use maven/gradle directly.

+_Note for gradle users:_ to make the intructions below build-tool independent, the gradle build copies its artifacts from `build/libs` to `target`.

 ## Versions

+Current version v1.2.0 corresponds to Spring Boot 1.5 and Spring Cloud release-train Edgeware.
+I will upgrade to Spring Boot 2 and Finchly release train once Finchly is GA.

 To access V1.0.0 of the repo, corresponding to Spring Cloud release-train Angel.SR6, click on the `release` tab in https://github.com/paulc4/microservices-demo.

 ## Using an IDE

-You can run the system in your IDE by running the three servers in order: _RegistrationService_, _AccountsService_ and _WebService_.
+You can run the system in your IDE by running the three server classes in order: _RegistrationService_, _AccountsService_ and _WebService_.
+Each is a Spring Boot application using embedded Tomcat.
+In Spring Tool Suite use `Run As ...
+Spring Boot App` otherwise just run each as a Java application - each has a static `main()` entry point.

 As discussed in the Blog, open the Eureka dashboard [http://localhost:1111](http://localhost:1111) in your browser to see that the `ACCOUNTS-SERVICE` and `WEB-SERVICE` applications have registered.
 Next open the Demo Home Page [http://localhost:3333](http://localhost:3333) in and click one of the demo links.